-Exploring Hoi An’s nearby regions is the perfect opportunity to come face to face with the real Vietnam.
+Exploring Hoi An’s nearby regions on a day trip is the perfect opportunity to come face to face with the real Vietnam.
 Hoi An is surrounded by gorgeous countryside, historical monuments, stunning passes, breathtaking views, exotic islands, and surreal fantasy parks.
-Given Hoi An’s popularity and development as a tourist destination, it is relatively easy to travel around, either on an organised tour or a do-it-yourself trip.
-With all the options on offer, picking the right destination might prove to be a bit of a challenge!
+Given Hoi An’s popularity and development as a tourist destination, it is relatively easy to travel around.
+Either on an organised tour or a do-it-yourself trip.
+So with all the options on offer, picking the right destination might prove to be a bit of a challenge!

-To help you choose the best trip and make the most of your vacation time, we provide a list of the best day trips around Hoi An based on your interests, fitness level, special requirements, cost, transit time, and duration of each.
-Have a read below and see what amazing day trips are available.
+So to help you choose the best trip and make the most of your vacation time, we’ve provided a list of the best day trips around Hoi An.
+They are based on your interests, fitness level, special requirements, cost, transit time, and duration.
+So have a read below and see what amazing day trips are available.

 Hoi An has a way of hooking you in.
-Not only because it is Vietnam’s most atmospheric and mesmerising city, but it’s also because it is the perfect starting point to explore Central Vietnam.
-From here, in just an hour or two, you can find yourself in some of Vietnam’s most famous destinations.
-It’s no coincidence that most visitors plan on spending one or two days here but then end up staying longer.
-This fairytale town offers a great variety of hassle-free day tours for all tastes, ages, and budgets, which will make your holiday unforgettable.
+Firstly because it is Vietnam’s most atmospheric and mesmerising city, but it’s also because it is the perfect starting point to explore Central Vietnam.
+In just an hour or two on a day trip from Hoi An, you can find yourself in some of Vietnam’s most famous destinations.
+So it’s no coincidence that most visitors plan on spending one or two days here but then end up staying longer.
+Hoi An offers a great variety of hassle-free day trips for all tastes, ages, and budgets, which will make your holiday unforgettable.

-Whether you’re in the mood for exploring the treasures of the sea, riding through the lush Vietnamese mountains, or stepping back into Cham’s ancient civilization, Hoi An’s neighbouring areas all hold something special for you to discover.
+Whether you’re in the mood for exploring the treasures of the sea, or riding through the lush Vietnamese mountains, perhaps even stepping back into Cham’s ancient civilization, Hoi An’s neighbouring areas all hold something special for you to discover on a day trip.

 Hai Van Pass